CES: Comcast Working On More 4K TV Deals‘We Are Keen On 4K,’ MSO CTO Tony Werner Says 1/07/2014 5:48 PM Eastern

 While that’s a positive that could cause consumers to buy 4K sets before much native 4K content is available, panelists warned that the visual benefits of upconverted HD could represent a double-edged sword.

 The concern is that those improvements could give programmers and studios “reason to rest on their laurels” and perhaps slow down the production of native 4K movies and TV shows, Werner said.

 “The real killer selling point for 4K is seeing native 4K,” Cosgrove added.

 For that reason, it’s important for programmers to produce shows and movies in 4K so those titles can be delivered in that format down the road, said Chris Cookson, president of Sony Pictures Technologies.

-As a point of emphasis, he said Sony Pictures shot AMC hit series Breaking Bad on 35 millimeter film and originally scanned it for standard HD.
+As a point of emphasis, he said Sony shot hit series Breaking Bad on 35 millimeter film and originally scanned it for standard HD.
 It has since been rescanned and post-produced in 4K.
-Netflix announced here this week that it will be offering Breaking Bad in 4K sometime later this year.
+Netflix will be offering Breaking Bad in that format sometime later this year.

-“The difference between HD and the 4K version was substantial,” Cookson said, adding later that “future-proofing” content for later distribution in windows such as syndication offers studios a strong incentive to produce most of their content in 4K today.
+“The difference between HD and the 4K version was substantial,” Cookson said, adding later that “future-proofing” content for future distribution windows such as syndication offers studios a strong incentive to produce most of their content in 4K today.

 Werner said the ingredients for 4K to take off are coming together.
 Comcast, he said, has the distribution network to deliver 4K and will soon have access to more end-points that can decode 4K.
 What’s still lacking is lots of 4K content.

 Comcast, he said, has some 4K plans in store for NBCUniversal’s coverage of the Sochi 2014 Winter Olympics.
-He didn’t say exactly what the operator will offer, but noted that the effort will attempt to “stimulate the imagination” around the delivery of sporting events in 4K at high frame rates.
+He didn’t say exactly what the operator will offer, but noted that it will attempt to “stimulate the imagination” about the delivery of sporting events at high frame rates.